cedrickchee/chatgpt-universe/README.md

 - [For China, ChatGPT may be an advance but also an 'ethical problem'](https://archive.is/2dnQq) - China's science and tech minister says the chatbot has taken Chinese society by storm and has adopted measures on AI regarding ethics.
 - [ChatGPT get-rich-quick schemes are coming for magazines, Amazon, and YouTube (2023)](https://www.semafor.com/article/02/24/2023/chatgpt-get-rich-quick-schemes-are-coming-for-magazines-amazon-and-youtube)
 - [Snapchat is releasing its own 'My AI' chatbot powered by ChatGPT](https://www.theverge.com/2023/2/27/23614959/snapchat-my-ai-chatbot-chatgpt-openai-plus-subscription)
+- [Meta's powerful AI language model LLaMA has leaked online — what happens now?](https://gist.github.com/shawwn/3c922299d61d1b4e0ac1cf870806e32e) - The transcript of Shawn Presser's interview for The Verge is more interesting.
+    > I think it's very likely that this model release will be a huge milestone.
+    > The ability to **run LLaMA on a single A100 GPU** — which "most of us either have access to ... or know someone that can let us use one for a bit” — is a “huge leap.”

+    To be exact, you can run LLaMA-65B in int8 precision (bnb) on a single A100 80GB GPU.

+    > Turns out, that code sucks.
+I really don't want to be too harsh on them, since it's easy to underestimate just how important it is to get the default settings exactly right.
+But their defaults were all screwed up.
+They didn't use "Top K".
+They used Top P, which I never got good results from (either identical to top k or slightly worse).
+Their default temperature was 0.8, which was way too high.
+And worst of all, they didn't have a repetition penalty -- so by default, this thing would just yammer on and on about exactly the same thing.

+    100% this!
+I learned my lesson too in my LLaMA fork.
+My sampler settings were not optimal.
+The yammering is obvious and I've seen it.
+But I don't know why I didn't fix the sampler repetition penalty earlier.

+E.g. this is what happens when you don't have a repetition penalty:

 </details>